syncfusion/ej2-react-docs/src/gantt/gantt/selection.md

 * `Single`: Sets a single value by default and allows only selection of a single row or a cell.
 * `Multiple`: Allows you to select multiple rows or cells.
 To perform the multi-selection, press and hold the CTRL key and click the desired rows or cells.

+To get start quickly with Selection and to know its type and behaviours, you can check on this video

+`youtube:v=a-5EU7KxzhQ`

 ## Selection mode

 The Gantt component supports three types of selection modes that can be set by using the [`selectionSettings.mode`](../api/gantt/selectionSettings/#mode).
 They are: